pvdz/preval/tests/cases/arr_mutation/arr_mutation_hard_func.md

 ## Todos triggered

-- (todo) arr_mutation: implement array inlining analysis stuff
+- (todo) In some (many?) cases the array can access this value so we could move the rhs into the array...

 ## Globals